-If you’re looking for ways to grow your business without social media, there’s a good chance you’ve heard of the book Stolen Focus by Johann Hari.
-If not – pop it on your reading list pronto!
 Without totally giving away all the goodness that’s inside, the book centres around an experiment Johann conducted to take a 3 month break from social media and the online world.
-The results that he experienced alone are pretty astounding, but what I found equally astounding was the information I learned about the big tech companies who own social media platforms.
+The results that he experienced are pretty astounding, but what I found equally intriguing was the information I learned about the big tech companies who own social media channels.

 The social dilemma…